fbpx

 Domestic abuse has long been understood to include forms of physical violence.
 Economic abuse does not ‘leave bruises’, and so it often goes unnoticed.

-The change to the law may help people become more aware of the signs of economic abuse, so it can be recognised earlier.
+The change to the law is helping ensure more people are aware of the signs of economic abuse, so it can be recognised earlier.

-5. The Act will help transform responses to economic abuse
+5. The Act is helping improve responses to economic abuse

-Services such as the police, housing and social services will need to consider how they respond to economic abuse.
+Services such as the police, housing and social services must now consider how they respond to economic abuse.

 As part of recognising and responding to the needs of ‘vulnerable customers’, many companies that have contact with victims and survivors of economic abuse are already doing this.
 Several banks and building societies, for example, are training their staff and reviewing policies and procedures that can inadvertently facilitate economic abuse.

-6. The Act will help victims access justice
+6. The Act is helping victims access justice

-The Act will help hold perpetrators of economic abuse to account so that victims can access justice.
+The Act helps hold perpetrators of economic abuse to account so that victims can access justice.

-Police training is also being updated to support officers to identify and respond to economic abuse.
+Police training now also supports officers to identify and respond to economic abuse.

 Further support